cybertec-postgresql/pgwatch/docs/reference/advanced_features.md

 *etcd*, so it can be fetched from there periodically.

-When 'patroni' is selected as a **source type** then the usual Postgres host/port fields should be left empty ("dbname" can still filled if only a specific single database is to be monitored) and instead "Host config" JSON field should be filled with DCS address, type and scope (cluster name) information.
+When 'patroni' is selected as a **source type** then the usual Postgres host/port fields should be left empty ("dbname" can still be filled if only a specific single database is to be monitored) and instead "Host config" JSON field should be filled with DCS address, type and scope (cluster name) information.
 A sample